trickstercache/trickster/docs/roadmap.md

 # Trickster Roadmap

-The roadmap for Trickster in 2026 focuses on delivering Trickster versions 2.0 and 2.1, as well as supporting new time series applications and cloud native integrations.
-Additional details for Q3 and Q4 will be provided as the year progresses.
+The roadmap for Trickster in 2026 focuses on delivering Trickster versions 2.0, 2.1 and 2.2; as well as supporting new time series applications and cloud native integrations.

 ## Timeline